 In most cases homeowners elect not to install batteries with their solar system.
 This is because net metering allows you to harness the economic value of your solar energy without the large financial investment in batteries.

 It’s hard to overstate just what an amazing incentive net metering is.
-It gives you the benefit of 24/7 grid connectivity while allowing you to sell surplus solar production during the day, cancelling most or even all of your power bill.
+It gives you the benefit of 24/7 grid connectivity while allowing you to sell surplus solar production during the day, canceling most or even all of your power bill.

 How can I maximize the output of my solar panels?